-New York University School of Law housing includes two high-rise apartment-style residence halls and two low-rise buildings.
+New York University School of Law housing includes two high-rise apartment-style residence halls and one low-rise building.
 With a majority of our students and many of our faculty living in proximity to one-another we are able to foster and sustain the engaged community that is a defining characteristic of the school.
 Many of our staff members have been here for more than 15 years and thoroughly enjoy working with students.
 You will quickly find yourself on a first-name basis with many of us.

 We offer students an opportunity to live in a community-centered residence in a variety of living arrangements.
-Most incoming law students who request housing can be accommodated in one of two high-rise buildings and two low-rise buildings.
+Most incoming law students who request housing can be accommodated in one of two high-rise buildings and one low-rise building.
 In contrast to most conventional dormitories, our housing is apartment style.
 Most students are housed in a private bedroom in a two- or three-bedroom apartment.
 Family housing and one-person accommodations (studios and one-bedroom apartments) are available but limited in quantity.

 Living in our residences allows students the opportunity to engage fully in the NYU Law experience.
 Mercer Street Residence and D'Agostino Hall, our two high-rise facilities, feature the following amenities: